mespe/SolRad/README.md

 #Investigating the effects of solar radiation and pollution on crop yield

-This is a new project, being offered as a series of weekly hacking sessions through the UC Davis Data Science Initative.
+This is a new project, being offered as a series of weekly hacking sessions through the UC Davis Data Science Initiative.
 The activity for each week is aimed at addressing certain aspects of this project, with the project having been separated into pieces that can be taken up one at a time, with little or no knowledge of the previous steps needed to